 This event is not a joke.
 It is a true test of your fitness in every sense.
 Lake Sonoma is a very rugged place with the terrain to match.
 Isolation is a regular condition out there, so be safe and try to silence the nagging voices in your head.
 In short: if you’re considering entering this event, you should be training for it.

 BOAR'S TUSK: 8mi (full), 16mi (self-service), 21mi (full), 29mi (full)

 FERAL PIG: 7mi (self-service), 12mi (full), 20mi (full)

-“Full” stops include water, gels, electrolyte, a bottle feed and basic food such as bananas and oranges.
+“Full” stops include water, gels, hydration mix, a bottle feed and simple food such as fruits and salty snacks.
 Bottle feeds are limited to one bottle.